 Funding risk is the danger that additional funding cannot be obtained, or can only be obtained at higher costs.
 It therefore covers parts of the non-systemic effect of interest rate changes.
-This risk is mitigated by the fact that the bank finances its lending operations primarily through customer deposits; nonetheless, its deposit-taking operations focus on the target group of business clients and private clients/savers, with whom the bank establishes strong relationships.
+This risk is mitigated by the fact that the group finances its lending operations primarily through customer deposits; nonetheless, its deposit-taking operations focus on the target group of business clients and private clients/savers, with whom the group establishes strong relationships.
 These are supplemented by long-term credit lines from international financial institutions (IFIs).
-The funding of the bank has proven to be resilient even in times of stress.
-As of end-December 2024, the largest funding source was deposits with BGN 3,874 million and liabilities to international financial institutions.
+The funding of the group has proven to be resilient even in times of stress.
+As of end-December 2024, the largest funding source was deposits with BGN 3,874 million and liabilities to international financial institutions are the second-largest source of funding, accounting for BGN 245 million.

-The bank manages, measures and limits funding risk through business planning, maturity gap analysis and several indicators.
-The funding needs of the bank, identified in the business planning process, are monitored and regularly reviewed.
+The group manages, measures and limits funding risk through business planning, maturity gap analysis and several indicators.
+The funding needs of the group, identified in the business planning process, are monitored and regularly reviewed.
 ALCO monitors the progress of all individually significant transactions with external funding providers, especially international financial institutions.
 ProCredit Holding and the ProCredit Bank Germany also offer bridge financing.
 Early warning indicator for limiting funding risk is the deposit concentration indicator which has a set reporting trigger of 5% (it stood at 3.0% as of end 2024).
 Two additional indicators restrict the level of funding from the interbank market to a low level.